mcrowley19/lc-quotes-website/README.md

 # Quote Revision App

-A web app for revising and testing yourself on quotes for Leaving Cert English
+A web app for revising and testing yourself on quotes from Shakespeare's plays

 ## Requirements